fslev/json-compare/README.md

 org.opentest4j.AssertionFailedError: FOUND 2 DIFFERENCE(S):

 _________________________DIFF__________________________
 a ->
-Expected value: 1 But got: 10
+Expected value: 1 But got: 2

 _________________________DIFF__________________________
 b ->
 Expected element from position 2 was NOT FOUND:
-2
+"ipsum"
 ```

 # <a name="compare-modes"></a>Compare modes